The last time I traveled to Madhugiri Taluk of Tumkur in

 are hidden treasures in the neighboring hill called Shankara Betta.

-small well; the water from which is supposed to be very sweet.
+We thanked them and returned back.
+At the village, there is an ancient well.
+The water from this well is supposed to be very sweet.
 It is called –

 Seeneeru Bavi.
 However when we saw, the water looked very polluted and

-On our way back we stopped at a “Santhe” (weekly market)
+undrinkable.
+It had a color similar to Pista milkshake.
+On our way back, we stopped at a “Santhe” (weekly market)

-and bought some fresh vegetables for real cheap price.
+and bought some fresh vegetables.

 We next drove to Devarayandurga which is a right deviation